For more details on course details and degree requirements, view the academic catalog.

 GENERALIST CURRICULUM

 In the generalist courses and field practicum, students are introduced to social work as a profession.
 Students learn both historical and contemporary theories and practice methods relating to both the individual and the environment.
-During the generalist year, students study human behavior and the social environment, history of social welfare policy, research methods, assessment frameworks, family and community diversity, and social work values and ethics.
+During the generalist year, students study human behavior and the social environment, the history of social welfare policy, research methods, assessment frameworks, family and community diversity, and social work values and ethics.

 In the generalist curriculum students apply this generalist knowledge of theories and practice methods in the generalist field practicum.
 The field practicum is completed concurrently with enrollment in two field seminar courses.
 The full generalist curriculum is required of all students, with the exception of those admitted with advanced standing.
 Before beginning the specialization curriculum, all generalist coursework and field hours must be successfully completed